tetratorus/hashgraph/README.md

 ## Get Started

+NOTE: This code is NOT considered ready for usage before version 1.0.0.
+Don't use this code if you don't know what you're doing.

 You can use hashgraph for any javascript project that is run on several nodes that require some kind of consensus.
 For example for a replicated log, or state machine.

 ### Install Hashgraph